ryancdickson/crp-staging/policy_1-8.md

 Not limited to the circumstances above, the Chrome Root Program reserves the right to require re-application to the Chrome Root Store.

 ## 2. Minimum Requirements for Applicant CAs Requesting Inclusion into the Chrome Root Store

 ### 2.1.
 PKI Policy Governance and Requirements

-[NOTE: THE FOLLOWING REQUIREMENT IS REMOVED UPON THE EFFECTIVE DATE SET ABOVE]

 Applicants MUST accurately describe the policies and practices of their CA(s) within a single CA policy document that is: